irenehsubayesBA/Bayes/Data Visualisation/README.md

 -----------------------

+***Individual Project***

-Secondly, the goal of individual project is to identify a dataset of interest and perform an exploratory analysis to better understand the shape and structure of the data, investigate initial questions, and develop preliminary insights & hypotheses.
+The goal of individual project is to identify a dataset of interest and perform an exploratory analysis to better understand the shape and structure of the data, investigate initial questions, and develop preliminary insights & hypotheses.
 The final report comprises captioned visualizations that convey key insights gained during the analysis.

 In the individual project, the dataset I chose is from the following link: https://www.kaggle.com/datasets/shilongzhuang/pizza-sales.
 And the tool I used to answer the business problems I found from the dataset were **python (matplotlib)** and **Tableau**.